Chengcheng-Xiao/Chengcheng-Xiao.github.io/about.md

 I am an electron wandering in a computer generated field.

-Okay, seriously, my name's Chengcheng Xiao, a Post-doctroal researcher @ Imperial College London.
+Okay, seriously, my name's Chengcheng Xiao, a postdoctoral researcher @ Imperial College London.
-I enjoy jotting down stuff that I find ineteresting and this is the place where I share my thoughts with the world ;)
+I enjoy coding and running smulations on materials (I like them so much that they have become my job) and this is the place where I share stuff that I find ineteresting ;)

+Hope you have a good stay in my little den!

 ---